LLNL/hdbind/readme.md

 - molehd/: contains implementations of the MoleHD (Ma et.al) SMILES-based encoding algorithms
 - prot_lig/: contains implementations of HDC encoding for protein drug interactions
 - selfies/: contains implementaions of encoding algorithms for SELFIES strings
+- configs/: contains configuration files for the various HDC models

 - argparser.py: contains logic for the arguments used to drive the programs in this project
 - data_utils.py: contains logic for dataloading